Avg: 3.8 from 6 votes

 Pitch 6, The Ice Cream Parlor, 5.12

 The hardest of the crux pitches.
 Named for the sherbert-esque colors seemingly melting down the walls of the alcove.
 Follow a line of bolts up the easy slab just to the right of a shallow dihedral to a short but steep section of wall with excellent rock.
-Take a breath at the no-hands rest before embarking up the steep face using awesome but hard to see and sequence holds to a powerful and bouldery lip encounter pulling into the cleft before the upper slab.
-Climb up the fun and easy slab leading to a bolt anchor to the left of the large group of trees that live on the ledge above.
+Take a breath at the no-hands rest before embarking up the steep face.
+Find your way through awesome but hard to see and sequence holds to a powerful and bouldery lip encounter pulling into the cleft before the upper slab.
+Climb up the fun and easy slab leading to a bolted anchor to the left of the large group of trees that live on the ledge above.
 Runner things well.

 From the belay move right and up the small gully leading towards the obvious giant ledge.
 Walk up and belay un-anchored to the right of a large tree directly at the base of the next wall.
 As a note, if needed the last two pitches can be skipped by making your way right off the ledge to link up with a 4th class gully and ledge system that heads up and left across the wall towards the summit and descent.